-The trip to the southwesternmost point of the African continent is one of the classics of a visit to Cape Town, even if the choice of destinations to be visited is less determined than most travel guides make you believe.
+The drive to the southwesternmost point of the African continent is one of the classics of a visit to Cape Town, even if the choice of destinations to visit is less predetermined than most guidebooks would have you believe.

 One of the unquestionable highlights of the Cape Peninsula is the drive along Chapman’s Peak Drive, as the most spectacular section of the coastal road between Hout Bay and Noordhoek is called.
 For a first longer stop, the impressive beach of Noordhoek, called Long Beach, is a good choice.

 The destination and turning point of the tour, for which you should allow a whole day, is the so-called Cape Point at the Cape of Good Hope, located in the Table Mountain National Park, that comprises almost the entire peninsula.

 If you want to take at least one of the numerous hikes through the evergreen fynbos vegetation, combined with magnificent views, you should drive to the Cape first thing in the morning and save stops along the east coast for the way back.